Weight Loss After 40.

 Menopause belly fat

-Postpartum weight that won't budge
+Postpartum weight that will not budge

 Hormonal shifts after stopping birth control